Partitionable sets, almost partitionable sets and their applications: Acknowledgments

+The authors thank the anonymous referees for their many valuable comments and suggestions that helped improve the quality of the paper.
+Special thanks goes to the reviewer for leading us to know the references \cite{b19,bp2}, simplifying the proofs of Lemma \ref{Nec} and Proposition \ref{prop:new}, and encouraging us to make Section 2.4 to include two infinite families of partitionable sets in abelian groups.
+We also gratefully acknowledge the editor Patric \"Osterg{\aa}rd for recommending Zenodo.
 Research of this paper was partially carried out while the second author was visiting Beijing Jiaotong University.
 He expresses his sincere thanks to the 111 Project of China [grant number B16002] for financial support and to the Department of Mathematics of Beijing Jiaotong University for their kind hospitality.